CannerCMS/docs.canner.io/docs/api-schema.md

 ### &lt;relation/&gt;

 There must be a relation property in relation tag.
-It is a object containing two key '`type`' and '`to`', which represent the relation type and relation to which key
+It is a object containing two keys `type` and `to`, which represents the relation type and relation to which data key in first level data entry.

 ```
 <relation relation={{